MattyGWS/HorizonXI-Linux-Installation/README.md

 # HorizonXI-Linux-Installation
 A step by step guide to installing HorizonXI, the private FFXI server, on linux using Steam.

+Recommended to use a keyboard plugged in!
+Otherwise you will have to use STEAM+X buttons to use a virtual keybaord on screen and it's not fun.

 **Please please please read each step carefully and do things in the correct order.**

 Please read each step carefully.
 If you are on Steamdeck you will need to go through each of these steps in order.
 If you are on a normal linux distro you can ignore the steamdeck steps/comments.